AllMesi/a-bot/README.md

 at least 100 mb of free ram

 ## support
-If you need help with any of the steps above, have a question, or want to talk with like-minded people you can join our suport server. https://discord.gg/nZq5g2Rr6S
+If you need help with any of the steps above, have a question, or want to talk with like-minded people you can join our support server. https://discord.gg/nZq5g2Rr6S